GST VAT Calculator: Add, Remove and Reverse Tax on Any Price

 Invoicing and quoting

 B2B invoices typically show prices ex-tax with the GST or VAT amount itemised separately.
 Use Add Tax mode to calculate the tax line and verify the invoice total before sending.
-For Australian businesses, GST is always shown as a separate line on a tax invoice above $82.50 (inc. GST).
+For Australian businesses, a valid tax invoice must separately show the GST amount on invoices where the total including GST is $82.50 or more.
+Use the Invoice Generator to create properly formatted invoices with automatic tax calculation.

 Reconciling receipts and expenses

-When reimbursing employee expenses or reconciling business purchases, you often need to extract the GST or VAT component from a tax-inclusive receipt total.
-Use Remove Tax mode to split the gross amount into net and tax — essential for accurate bookkeeping and GST/VAT return preparation.
+When reimbursing employee expenses or preparing bookkeeping entries, you often need to extract the GST or VAT component from a tax-inclusive receipt total.
+Remove Tax mode splits the gross amount into net and tax components — essential for accurate journals and GST/VAT return preparation.
+For a $330 receipt including 10% GST: Net = $300, GST = $30.

 Consumer price checking

-If a retailer advertises a price ex-tax and you want to know the final cost, Add Tax mode gives you the total immediately.
-This is particularly useful for online stores that display ex-tax prices by default for B2B customers.
+If a retailer advertises a price ex-tax and you want to know the final consumer price, Add Tax mode gives you the total immediately.
+This is common for electronics, business software, and professional services where prices are often listed ex-tax for B2B audiences.

 Pricing products for multiple markets